simranaggarwal/data-structures-geeksforgeeks-cppSTLs/readme.txt

 BinFromInorder:	Construct Special Binary Tree from given Inorder traversal
 BinFromPre:	Construct a special tree from given preorder traversal
 LevelOrdTrav:	Level order traversal
+CheckifBin:	Check whether a given Binary Tree is Complete or not

 License
  This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the LICENSE.txt file for details